Course Outline

 • Apply generative AI tools to extract and structure software requirements for government projects

-• Demonstrate a fully AI-enhanced SDLC through a mini team project for government applications
+• Demonstrate a fully AI-enhanced SDLC through a mini team project for government use cases

 Requirements